-Their Smart Bathroom Service includes bidet toilets and WiFi-enabled ventilators that can be controlled via a mobile app.
+The new Smart Bathroom Service includes bidet toilets and WiFi-enabled ventilators controlled by a mobile app.
 Users can customize the settings to suit their individual preferences.

-Inus Bath’s connected bidet also allows users to customize nozzle aim, water pressure, temperature and other settings and each member of the household can have their own individualized settings.
-Everything is controlled by LG Uplus’s IoT Home platform.
+Inus Bath’s connected bidet also allows users to customize nozzle aim, water pressure, temperature and other settings.
+LG Uplus’s IoT Home platform controls the device and allows each household member to have their own individualized settings.

-When the bidet’s filters or nozzles need cleaning or changing, the user is notified via a push notification and directed to the online storefront IoT Shop where accessories and replacement parts for the bidet can be purchased.
+A push notification alerts users that the bidet’s filters or nozzles need cleaning or changing.
+The app directs users to the online storefront IoT Shop where they can purchase accessories and replacement parts for the bidet.

-The bidet also has a feature that can detect and alert users that they’ve been sitting on it for too long.
-Some medical experts say doing so can be unhealthy and have negative effects on circulation.
-The bidet is programmed to send an alarm via its mobile app.
+The bidet also includes a feature that detects and alerts users that they’ve been sitting for too long.
+Some medical experts believe that sitting on a toilet for too long negatively effects circulation.
+The bidet sends an alarm via its mobile app.

-The ventilator can also be operated remotely and can be set to automatically turn on when the temperature and humidity get too high.
+Users can operate the ventilator remotely and set it to automatically turn on when the temperature and humidity get too high.
 LG Uplus said it plans to add voice controls in the future using with Naver’s Clova AI platform.
-LG Uplus and LG Electronics currently offer Naver’s smart AI speaker for the home.
+The companies currently offer Naver’s smart AI speaker for the home.

 LG Uplus said this is just the beginning of their Smart Bathroom/Smart Home rollout.
-They have plans to introduce as many as 50 IoT devices for the home including fans, door sensors and light switches that will work together seamlessly to create a next generation smart home.
+They plan to introduce as many as 50 IoT devices for the home including fans, door sensors and light switches that will work together seamlessly to create a next generation smart home.